 Go big on bunting and baking nostalgia with a shabby-chic afternoon tea.
 The cakes, butties and brews on offer at Bunty’s Tea Room are well worth the yomp up Steep Hill.
 Colourful bunting, vintage china and big-band music all help to set the scene.
 Pass the clotted cream

 Crispy prawn toast, piles of steaming noodles and sticky, spicy meat.
-Chinese food is mostly amazing.
+Chinese food is always tasty.
 Even more so at The Phoenix, which locals have loved for decades.
 Why?
 Try the beef satay – which is delivered sizzling to your table.
 All kinds of yum.